Latifabad: History

-Latifabad's initial denizens were Sindhi but after communal uprisings in 1980s between Sindhi speaking and Urdu speaking people and some other after which many Sindhis migrated to nearby area (qasimabad); This was due to the 1988 Latifabad riots when a number of Muhajirs in the area were massacred by Sindhi nationalist militants.
+Latifabad's initial denizens were primary Sindhi, but after communal unrest in the 1980s between Sindhi-speaking and Urdu-speaking people, many Sindhis migrated to the nearby area of Qasimabad.
+This was due to the 1988 Latifabad riots, when a number of Muhajirs were massacred by Sindhi nationalist militants.

-The majority of Urdu and Sindhi-speaking people live here.
-It was populated as an extension to the city of Hyderabad to settle hundreds of thousands of Muslim refugees (Muhajirs) from India escaping from anti-Muslim pogroms, along with the town of Qasimabad.
+The majority of Urdu- and Sindhi-speaking people live in Latifabad.
+It was populated as an extension of the city of Hyderabad to settle large numbers of Muslim refugees (Muhajirs) from India following Partition, escaping from anti-Muslim violence, alongside development of the town of Qasimabad.

-The locals that settled the town at its start were racially of a mixed population but as the city experienced its worst traditional demonstrations between Sindhis and Muhajirs in the 1980s, the city was divided into two sub parts Sindhi-speaking settling the town of Qasimabad and the Urdu-speaking took over Latifabad.
+The locals that settled the town initially were ethnically mixed, but as the city experienced severe ethnic violence between Sindhis and Muhajirs in the 1980s, the city was increasingly segregated into two sub-parts, with Sindhi-speaking residents largely settling in Qasimabad and Urdu-speaking residents becoming concentrated Latifabad.

-Serving an ethnic majority of the Urdu speaking and Sindhi speaking community, Latifabad is further divided into units (from 1 till 12).
-To this date, the classification continues yet people prefer using the numbered units, major political parties in Latifabad are PTI, MQM, PSP, PPP.
+Serving an ethnic majority composed of Urdu- and Sindhi-speaking communities, Latifabad is further divided into units (numbered 1 to 12).
+This administrative classification remains in use, yet people generally prefer referring to areas by their unit numbers.
+Major political parties active in Latifabad include PTI, MQM, PSP, and PPP.

 Language

-Latifabad has a large number of Urdu speaking people which are about 55% of the 672,504 population.
-40% Sindhi speaking peoples & 5% Others Ethnic Population.
+Latifabad has a large number of Urdu-speaking residents, comprising to about 55% of its population of 672,504.
+Approximately 40% are Sindhi-speaking, and around 5% belong to other ethnic groups.

 Settlement

-Latifabad is divided into twelve units, instead of blocks, each numbered.
-Each unit has its own hospital and number of schools along with residential complexes or area.
+Latifabad is divided into twelve units, rather than blocks, each numbered.
+Each unit has its own hospital and several schools, along with residential complexes and housing areas.